umutambyi-gad/Guides/all/Heroku_Django_Deployment_Guide.md

 3. Using [Amazon Web Service S3](http://www.kirr.co/exuykp/) for static files?

-    Ensure you do disable collecstatic from running everytime you push to Heroku (which causes errors).
+    Ensure you do disable collectstatic from running everytime you push to Heroku (which causes errors).
 Re-enable after you setup S3 in your Django Project.

     ```
     #disable collectstatic